gaurav18115/blogen/README.md

 3. Obtain an API key for the GPT-3.5 language model from OpenAI and save it in a secure manner.

+4. Obtain an API key for [SerpAPI](serpapi.com), the free version includes 100 searches/month.

-4. Set your API key as an environment variable:
+5. Set your API key as an environment variable:
    ```
    export OPENAI_API_KEY=your_api_key
    export SERP_API_KEY=your_api_key
    ```

-5. Launch the BLOGEN application:
+6. Launch the BLOGEN application:
    ```
    python blog_gen_algo_v0.1.py
    ```